This post may contain affiliate links. See my disclosure policy.

 This recipe is a spin on the classic tagine, which braises spice-rubbed chicken, olives, garlic, preserved lemons, and sometimes dried fruit in a heavenly stew.
 But instead of cooking everything in an authentic clay pot (the tagine), I’ve cooked it on the stove.

-- Multiple cooking options.
-My preferred method is the stovetop, but I know many of you like to use the oven and even a slow cooker, so I’ve also tested those options out, too, so no one misses out!
+It’s hearty and wholesome and made in just one pan.
+My preferred method is the stovetop, but I know many of you like to use the oven and even a slow cooker, so I’ve also tested those options out, so no one misses out.

 Ingredients needed